heyuntian/WebMILE/backend/README.md

 `

 ---
+Here is an introduction to the base framework MILE.

 ### **MILE: A Multi-Level Framework for Scalable Graph Embedding**
 MILE is a multi-level framework to scale up existing graph embedding techniques, without modifying them.